 Detective Garza filled me in the next day on all that had happened.
 Spooky Lee was actually working with the police.
 She had told them I had connected Marcie with a drug dealer and they’d been watching me to try to find him.
 They knew that I did not go out the night Jenny was killed.
+They were just trying to rattle me to see what they could shake loose.
 One break came from my saying that Bryson was at the fraternity party.
-They checked and no one seemed to see him there.
-They finally managed to find a cam shot of a person entering Jenny’s dorm who had no business there – Bryson.
-At the interview at my apartment Detective Garza noted how similar both Bryson and I looked.
+They checked, and no one remembered seeing him there.
+They finally found a cam shot of a person entering Jenny’s dorm who had no business there—Bryson.
+At the interview at my apartment, Detective Garza noted how similar both Bryson and I looked.
 She got a picture of Bryson and took it to UPS and the clerk immediately identified him.
 He had been a bit iffy on the picture of me.
 The girl who said she saw me at Jenny’s dorm also identified the picture of Bryson.
 She later said she just assumed it was me because I was always there.
 From leads from another investigation Detective Garza had figured out that Bryson was the dealer who supplied Marcie.
 As she looked into Bryson’s past she found he had a sealed juvie record.
 She had to get a court order to open it.
 Once she saw it she called in all units and raced to our apartment.
-Bryson had been treated as an adolescent for antisocial and sociopathic behaviors.
+They had treated Bryson as an adolescent for antisocial and sociopathic behaviors.
 He became obsessed with people or things and ended up destroying them.
 He lied without remorse and showed no empathy.
 Just as she arrived outside our apartment the surveillance team watching through a part in the curtains saw Bryson draw the gun.
 She said she was just thankful that she had taken the time to put on her Kevlar vest.

 I’ve tried to put this behind me.
 I’ve spent umpteen hours on my therapist’s couch crying my eyes out.
-I think I’ve shed enough tears to float a battleship.
-If getting the emotion out that way is effective then I’m well on the way to being cured.
+I think I’ve shed enough tears to float a damn battleship.
+If getting the emotion out that way is effective, then I’m well on the way to being cured.
 I’ve been thinking a lot about Bryson.
 I knew he was clingy, but had no idea he was so sick.
 Am I that naïve or was he just that good at it?
 I’ve read up on his particular pathology and saw a lot of parallels.
 It’s kind of eerie looking at it in hindsight.
+All the signs were there.
 But I think they got one thing wrong.
 They said he showed no remorse or empathy.
 I believe he did.
 I think in the end he was sorry for how he had ‘fucked up’ as he put it.
-And obsessive or not, I’m pretty damn sure that he did love me.
-With all his warped heart.
+And obsessive or not, I’m damn sure he did love me.
+He loved me with all his warped heart.
 And I’ll try to remember him like that.
 My best bud.
 Always and forever.